 Electricity - Calculated primarily using metered consumption from supplier invoices and half-hourly consumption data.
 Where actual consumption data is not available, consumption has been estimated based on floor areas and published benchmarks.

-Exclusions - Emissions from rented sales offices with shared air conditioning services, including our sales offices in the UAE and Spain, have been excluded due to a lack of data, however emissions are immaterial.
-Kingfisher Lighting also took on a lease for a new site in December 2023 which they will move into during 2024.
-Given the short length of time the site has been under the control of Kingfisher and that there is no activity taking place on site yet, we have excluded this from our inventory for 2023.
+Exclusions - Emissions from rented sales offices with shared air conditioning services, including our sales offices in the UAE and Spain, have been excluded due to a lack of data, however emissions are immaterial

 Scope 3